 Rest assured that I will never take sides or keep secrets between you.
 I will treat both partners equally, and I am not here to judge you or decide who is right and who is wrong.
 I will not push you to stay together or to separate but support you to find a way to move forward and solutions that are truly right for you.

-This process will help you resolve old hurts, bring insight and clarity, create new solutions, and teach you powerful tools to uplevel your ability to communicate honestly and effectively without triggering old patterns of conflict.
+This process can help you resolve old hurts, bring insight and clarity, create new solutions, and teach you powerful tools to uplevel your ability to communicate honestly and effectively without triggering old patterns of conflict.
 These skills are useful throughout life, in all kinds of relationships, and in the workplace.

 Couples counselling is: